 A certificate of deposit (CD) is a deposit account that works much like a savings account, with a few exceptions.
 In fact, taking advantage of current CD rates with a certificate of deposit account can help you grow your savings faster, while keeping funds safe and secure.

 While you can usually withdraw your money from a savings account whenever you want, certificates of deposit require you to agree to a fixed term – anywhere from six months to several years – during which you aren't supposed to withdraw your money.

 Generally, the most popular CD interest rates are 6-month CD rates, 12-month CD rates, 2-year CD rates and 5-year CD rates.
-Additionally, if you have an exceptionally large amount of money you want to invest in a high interest CD, you may be able to take advantage of jumbo CD rates, which tend to be slightly higher than regular bank CD rates.
+The current CD rate on a 2-year CD will almost always be higher than that on a six-month CD.
+However, it’s important to note that the highest CD rates aren’t always the best interest rates on certificate of deposits.
+Additionally, if you have an exceptionally large amount of money you want to invest in a high interest CD, you may be able to take advantage of jumbo CD rates, which tend to be slightly higher than regular bank or credit union CD rates.

 We developed our CD interest rates table, which collects CD interest rates from local, national and online financial institutions across the nation, making the best CD rates easy to find no matter where you live.
 Find the best CD Rates in your region or state: